EhrmannS/geometr/README.md

 library(geometr)
 ```

-2)  The [vignette](https://ehrmanns.github.io/geometr/articles/geometr.html) gives a more in depth introduction, explains `geometr`s take on interoperability and discusses the spatial class `geom` that comes with `geometr`.
+2)  The [vignette](https://ehrmanns.github.io/geometr/articles/geometr.html) gives an in depth introduction, explains `geometr`s take on interoperability and discusses the spatial class `geom` that comes with `geometr`.

 3)  Have fun being a [geometer](https://en.wikipedia.org/wiki/List_of_geometers)\!